 - 4 cloves of garlic crushed

-Cut the chicken into cubes and pop into a large glass dish with a lid
+- Cut the chicken into cubes and pop into a large glass dish with a lid

-Whisk together the tamari, honey, water and crushed garlic until well incorporated
+- Whisk together the tamari, honey, water and crushed garlic until well incorporated

-Pop about 3/4 of the mixture on top of the chicken.
+- Pop about 3/4 of the mixture on top of the chicken.
 Stir to combine, put on the lid, and pop into the fridge to marinade for at least 3 hours (up to overnight).
-Set the extra marinade aside for later
+Set the extra marinade aside for later.

-Thread the chicken onto 4 large metal skewers and set on a baking tray lined with parchment paper
+- Thread the chicken onto 4 large metal skewers and set on a baking tray lined with parchment paper

-Serve up and enjoy
+- Serve up with the extra marinade and enjoy

 If you enjoyed this recipe then you might want to try these:

 - Marinated Grilled Chicken Kabobs with Zucchini and Quick Salsa Verde